Testing decoders and rules

 Delete the session corresponding to {token}

-Wazuh API endpoints require authentication.
-All calls must include a JSON Web Token.
+All Wazuh server API calls require authentication and must include a JSON Web Token.
 You can use the cURL command to log in.
-The Wazuh API provides a JWT token upon success.
+The Wazuh server API provides a JWT token upon successful authentication.

-1. Run the following command replacing <WAZUH_API_USER> and <PASSWORD> with your own values:
+1. Run the following command replacing <WAZUH_API_USER> and <PASSWORD> with your credentials:

 TOKEN=$(curl -u <WAZUH_API_USER>:<PASSWORD> -k -X POST "https://localhost:55000/security/user/authenticate?raw=true")